extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/overview.rst

 * Leverage well-known tools and methods to ensure streamlined cross-domain integration

 The |ipf| is an add-on package for |bwc| that provides services and pre-built automations for managing Brocade IP Fabrics.
-It can provision and validate Brocade IP Fabrics and BGP-VPN with minimal effort.
+It can provision and validate Brocade IP Fabrics and BGP-EVPN with minimal effort.
 It can easily be customized as required.

 Through the |ipf| CLI, network engineers are able to perform the following tasks: